 Please refer all callers to the website for official announcements in reference to campus closures.
-If there is a need to close the campus, we will activate the Emergency Notification System and let everyone know at the same time.
+If there is a need to close the campus, the Emergency Notification System will be activated to alert all parties at the same time.

 Tornadoes